Skip to contents

 The ordination scores are found from x, and data is optional.
 The data should contain other variables than ordination scores to be used in plots.
 Typically, they are environmental variables (typically factors) to define panels or plot symbols.

 Ordination graphics should always be isometric: same scale should be used in all axes.
 This is controlled (and can be changed) with argument aspect in ordixyplot.
-In ordicloud the isometric scaling is defined in panel and prepanel functions.
-You must replace these functions if you want to have non-isometric scaling of graphs.
-You cannot select isometric scaling in ordisplom.

 Value